 10. Take especially expensive or valuable items yourself, if possible.
 Be sure to pack and pad fragile items adequately.
 It’s very important to label fragile boxes “FRAGILE” so our movers are aware.
 We also recommend you group them in a corner, out of the way of moving traffic.
 Lampshades and globes must be removed and packed.
 We strongly recommend you move plants yourself.
 We strongly recommend you pack electronics in their original boxes.
 Antique clocks you may want to dis-assemble, and pack the various moving parts (chimes, pendulums, etc) separately.
 Please pack and pad picture frames adequately as well.

 11. We cannot move anything hazardous or explosive! (including propane tanks, paint cans, turpentine, gasoline, etc)

 If you want help packing, let us know.
 We may be able to help depending on our schedule, and typically at a cheaper rate than we charge for moving services.
 We do need an accurate sense of the amount of items we will be packing for you, beforehand, however.

 Make sure your new place is clean and that you have a sense for the arrangement of the furniture before your rooms get crowded with boxes and are harder to navigate with your larger items.

-We do not do piano moving.
-Nor do we move anything that would have to be hoisted up through a window.
-But if you need this done we would be happy to recommend some other high-quality moving companies that do offer this service.
+We do limited piano moving.
+We do not move anything that would have to be hoisted up through a window.
+But if you need these done we would be happy to recommend some other high-quality moving companies that do offer these services.